-No student shall during the course of an exam offer, receive, or copy any information of any kind to another student, or have in his/her possession any tool, written material, or device which has not been authorized by the instructor giving the exam.

-- No student shall submit as his/her own work any work containing ideas, or materials from another without full acknowledgment of the author and the source.
+- No student shall during an exam offer, receive, or copy any information of any kind to another student, or have in his/her possession any tool, written material, or device which has not been authorized by the instructor giving the exam. - No student shall submit as his/her own work any work containing ideas, or materials from another without full acknowledgment of the author and the source.
 This shall include materials submitted as scholarly papers, written nursing care plans, logs, and case studies, take home assignments, and all other written assignments.
-Specific citations of references shall follow the guidelines of the APA. - No student shall upon reviewing his/her test results (during a test review period) attempt to alter them in any manner or copy the questions. - No student shall sell, give away, or furnish in any form any questions or answers to any exam scheduled to be given to any nursing course.
+Specific citations of references shall follow the guidelines of the APA. - No student shall upon reviewing his/her test results (during a test review period) attempt to alter them in any manner or copy the questions. - No student shall sell, give away, or furnish in any form any questions or answers to any exam scheduled to be given to any nursing course. - The School of Nursing abides by LSSU's Academic Integrity policy (see University Catalog).